Westley Allan Dodd

-Westley Allan Dodd (July 3, 1961 – January 5, 1993) was an American convicted serial killer and sex offender.
-In 1989, he sexually assaulted and murdered three young boys in Vancouver, Washington.
-He was arrested later that year after a failed attempt to abduct a six-year-old boy at a movie theatre.
+Westley Allan Dodd (July 3, 1961 – January 5, 1993) was an American convicted serial killer and sex offender who sexually assaulted and murdered three young boys in Vancouver, Washington, in 1989.
+He was arrested later that year after a failed attempt to abduct a six-year-old boy at a movie theatre in Camas, Washington.

 Dodd wrote detailed accounts of his murders in a diary that was found by police.
-After pleading guilty to the charges of murder, he received the death penalty.
-After refusing an automatic appeal, he was executed by hanging on January 5, 1993, the first legal hanging in the United States since 1965.
+He pleaded guilty to the murders and was sentenced to death after taking the stand and telling the judge and jury that he would do everything possible to kill again, including trying to escape and killing prison guards, unless he was put to death.
+After refusing an automatic appeal, Dodd was executed by hanging on January 5, 1993, the first legal hanging in the United States since 1965.

+In response to the cases of Dodd and Earl Kenneth Shriner, the Washington State Legislature authorized the indefinite civil commitment of a convict who has been deemed to be a "sexually violent predator."

 Early life

-Westley Allan Dodd was born in Toppenish, Washington, on July 3, 1961, the oldest of Jim and Carol Dodd's three children.
-Dodd claimed he was never abused or neglected as a child.
-He claimed, however, that the words "I love you" were never said to him as he grew up, nor could he ever remember saying them.
-His younger brother Gregory was arrested in 2016 for the attempted sexual abuse of a 13-year-old girl.
+Westley Allan Dodd was born in Toppenish, Washington, on July 3, 1961, the oldest of three children to James and Carol Dodd.
+Dodd was raised in Richland, Washington.
+He claimed he was never abused or neglected as a child, though he did state that the words "I love you" were never said to him as he grew up and that he could not remember saying them in return.
+Dodd's younger brother Gregory was arrested in 2016 for attempting to meet an undercover HSI agent for sex who was posing as a 13-year-old girl and her mother.

-The Seattle Times reported that Dodd described in a diary written during his imprisonment that his father was emotionally and physically abusive, that he was often neglected in favor of his younger siblings, and that he witnessed violent fights between his parents.
+The Seattle Times reported that Dodd described in a diary written during his imprisonment that his father had been emotionally and physically abusive, that he was often neglected in favor of his younger siblings and that he witnessed violent fights between his parents.
 At school, Dodd was not welcomed into any social groups, leaving him with no friends.
-By the age of 9, Dodd had discovered that he was sexually attracted to other boys.
-On July 3, 1976—Dodd's 15th birthday—his father attempted suicide following an argument with his wife.
-He graduated from Richland High School in 1979.
+By the age of 9 he had discovered that he was sexually attracted to other boys.
+On July 3, 1976—Dodd's fifteenth birthday—his father attempted suicide following an argument with his wife.